obsidianmd/obsidian-sample-plugin/README.md

-# Obsidian Clipper Catalog
+# Clipper Catalog

-An Obsidian plugin that provides a powerful catalog interface for all your clipped web articles and content.
-Easily organize, search, and manage your web clippings within your Obsidian vault.
+A catalog view that provides a powerful interface for all your clipped web articles and content.
+Easily organize, search, and manage your web clippings within your vault.

 ## Features